Latest news COVID-19 news in Allegheny County, Western Pa.

 The secretary said that there is no date when the vaccine is going to be available, and she was not able to provide a timetable for distribution because those things would need to be coordinated with the Centers for Disease Control and Prevention [CDC].
 But she said the health department is "actively preparing to be able to receive, store, distribute and then administer the vaccines in Pennsylvania."
 The CDC has a playbook for health departments to develop their own plans.
 The state has already received feedback from the CDC on its plan.

-The distribution of the vaccines, when they are available, will happen in three phases, the secretary said.
+The distribution of the vaccines, when they are available, will happen in three phases, the secretary said on Thursday.
 In the first phase, the vaccine will be distributed to healthcare professionals, those working with the most vulnerable populations and essential workers.

 Levine again emphasized the importance of prevention and containment measures, including wearing a mask, avoiding small and large gatherings, downloading the COVID Alert PA app and cooperating with contact tracers.